RigsOfRods/docs.rigsofrods.org/source/gameplay/multiplayer-server-setup.md

 ### server.auth

-This file configures who is staff on your server.
+This file configures the admins and moderators on your server.
 Please see the [UserAuth setup](#userauth-setup) section for more information.

 ### Running

-Once you're finished configuring your server, double-click `StartServer.bat` to launch the server:
+Once you're finished configuring your server, double-click `run.bat` to launch the server:

 ![server-win-start](/images/server-win-start.png)